Call This Tuesday to Get $50 OFF

 Not all sewer repairs are the same.
 The method used plays a major role in durability.

 Spot repairs address a specific damaged section of pipe.
 When performed correctly, these repairs can last 10 to 30 years, depending on pipe material and soil conditions.
-However, if the surrounding pipe is already worn, additional issues may develop elsewhere.
+However, if the surrounding pipe is already wo, additional issues may develop elsewhere.

 Trenchless sewer repair methods, such as pipe lining, involve creating a new pipe inside the old one using durable epoxy materials.
 This solution often lasts 40 to 50 years and is resistant to corrosion and root intrusion.
 Many homeowners prefer this option because it minimizes digging and property damage.

 When sewer lines are severely damaged or outdated, full replacement may be recommended.
-Modern PVC sewer pipes can last 50 years or more when installed properly.
+Mode PVC sewer pipes can last 50 years or more when installed properly.
 This option offers the longest lifespan but typically involves more labor and excavation.

 Even the best sewer repair can fail prematurely if certain factors aren’t addressed.
 Soil movement, heavy vehicle traffic over sewer lines, and invasive tree roots can shorten the life of a repair.
 Improper installation is another major issue, which is why choosing an experienced plumbing repair service is critical.